Robust Permutation Tests in Linear Instrumental Variables Regression: Robust permutation tests

+Assumption \ref{A1} does not impose virtually any restriction on the degree of association between $Y$ and $W$ (after controlling for the effect of the exogenous covariates), thus allowing for an arbitrary identification strength on the part of the instruments.
 The distribution $P$ in Assumption \ref{A1}\ref{sa} is allowed to vary with the sample size i.e. $P=P_n$.
 For simplicity, we suppress the dependence on $n$.
 Assumption \ref{A1}\ref{mo} and \ref{m2} impose finite $4+\delta$ moment on the error terms and the exogenous variables, and are slightly stronger than the cross moment restrictions used in \cite{Andrews-Guggenberger(2019)}.
 For pointwise asymptotic results or when $P$ does not vary with $n$, weaker restrictions would be sufficient.
 The independence assumption between the instruments and the error terms, which is typically made in the randomization test literature (see, for example, \cite{Imbens-Rosenbaum(2005)}), is not maintained here; the instruments are only assumed to satisfy the standard exogeneity conditions in Assumption \ref{A1}\ref{or} and \ref{or2}.
 If independence assumptions are maintained, as shown in Proposition \ref{ExactAR}, the PAR tests are exact and do not require the finite $4+\delta$ moment assumptions.
-Assumption \ref{A1}\ref{in} and \ref{in3} require that the second moment matrix of the instruments and exogenous covariates, and covariance matrices are (uniformly) nonsingular, and are similar to the assumptions employed by \cite{Andrews-Guggenberger(2017), Andrews-Guggenberger(2019)} and \cite{Andrews-Cheng-Guggenberger(2020)} when developing identification-robust (but not singularity-robust) AR, LM and CLR tests.
-The condition $\lambda_{\min}(\mathcal{V}_{P, a})\geq \delta_1$ in Assumption \ref{A1}\ref{in3} plays an important role for showing the asymptotic similarity of the LM test, and it can be substituted by the condition $\lambda_{\min}(\E_P[(e_ie_i^{\prime})\otimes ({Z}_i^{*}{Z}_i^{*\prime})])\geq \delta_1$, see Section 3.2 of \cite{Andrews-Guggenberger(2017)}.
-The condition $\lambda_{\min}(\Sigma_P^V-\Sigma_P^{Vu}(\sigma_P^2)^{-1}\Sigma_P^{uV})\geq \delta_1$ is used in the asymptotic distribution of the PLM statistic.
-The main result of this paper is given in the following theorem which establishes the asymptotic validity of the robust permutation tests. \begin{theorem}[Asymptotic similarity] Let $H_0:\theta=\theta_0$ hold.
+Assumption \ref{A1}\ref{in} and \ref{in3} require that the second moment matrices of the instruments and exogenous covariates, and covariance matrices are (uniformly) nonsingular, and are similar to the assumptions employed by \cite{Andrews-Guggenberger(2017), Andrews-Guggenberger(2019)} and \cite{Andrews-Cheng-Guggenberger(2020)} when developing identification-robust (but not singularity-robust) AR, LM and CLR tests.
+These conditions can be restrictive but can potentially be relaxed as in \cite{Andrews-Guggenberger(2019)} (see also \cite{Dufour-Taamouti(2007)}) using generalized inverses of the relevant matrices.
+However, doing so would entail a considerable complication in the proof, and so, for simplicity, we maintain Assumption \ref{A1}\ref{in} and \ref{in3}.
+The condition $\lambda_{\min}(\Sigma_P^V-\Sigma_P^{Vu}(\sigma_P^2)^{-1}\Sigma_P^{uV})\geq \delta_1$ is needed for the asymptotic similarity of the PLM test.
+The main result of this paper is given in the following theorem which establishes the uniform asymptotic validity of the robust permutation tests. \begin{theorem}[Asymptotic similarity] Suppose that $H_0:\theta=\theta_0$ holds, and $N\to\infty$ and $n\to\infty$.
 Then, for $\alpha\in (0,1)$ and the permutation statistics